How to Start Simplifying Your Business Processes

 Business simplification is increasingly recognized as a strategic requirement for companies seeking to innovate and succeed in today’s complex business environment.
 As your business grows, the bolted-together systems and processes that worked when your company was smaller won’t scale sufficiently to support new customers, employees, product lines and service offerings.

 But if barriers keep slowing down your simplification efforts, you’re not alone.
-A recent Knowledge@Wharton paper, Business Simplification 2015: The Unmet Strategic Imperative offers proof of that.
-Companies battle everything from a resistant culture (often due to fear that simplification will lead to lost jobs) to managers who lack the time to implement new systems, processes and policies.
+Companies battle everything from a resistant culture (often due to fear that simplification will lead to lost jobs), to managers who lack the time to implement new systems, processes and policies.

 People can experience first-hand that it’s really just adopting a simpler way of working that reflects proven business practices.
 And they can realize the benefits directly, right away.